7HR4IZ3/7HR4IZ3/README.md

   Mastering Rust to broaden my toolset and improve my project robustness.

 - 💬 **Ask Me About:**
-  Python, Backend Development, REST API Integrations, and more.
+  Typescript, Python, FullStack Development, REST API Integrations, and more.

 ---